orkes-io/docs/docs/reference-docs/operators/start-workflow.md

 In addition, you can also configure the requested workflow’s input in `inputParameters.startWorkflow.input`, which will be passed to the invoked workflow.

-## Task definition
+## Task configuration
-This is the JSON schema for a Start Workflow task definition.​
+This is the task configuration for a Start Workflow task.​

 ```json
 {